-The West Seattle region represents 3.3% of the Specialty Area 153 population.
+The West Seattle region represents 4% of the Specialty Area 153 population.
 The improvements tend to be mid-rise buildings.
-The West Seattle region is characterized by its walkable commercial districts and popular parks including Alki Beach.
+The West Seattle region is characterized by walkable commercial districts and popular parks including Alki Beach.
 West Seattle is an ideal location for residents looking for urban conveniences and a family-oriented neighborhood.
 There are currently no projects under construction in the West Seattle region.

-North Seattle and North King County Super Groups
+North Seattle and North King County Super Group

-The North region represents 27.6% of the Specialty Area 153 population, which is equal to the South King County region.
-The improvements tend to be low-rise to mid-rise.
-The largest concentrations of retirement homes are located in the north end in the City of Seattle.
-There are several new projects under construction in the North region of King County two of which are provided below:
+The North region represents 21% of the Specialty Area 153 population.
+The improvements tend to be low to mid-rise.
+The largest concentrations of senior housing complexes are located in the north end in the City of Seattle.
+There are a couple of new projects that have recently opened in the North region of King County which are provided below:

-• Aegis Living Laurelhurst - This project is located on the 5 corners intersection near University of Washington, Laurelhurst, Ravenna, Bryant, and University Village and will open in the fall of 2023.
+• Aegis Living Laurelhurst - This project is located on the 5 corners intersection near University of Washington, Laurelhurst, Ravenna, Bryant, and University Village and will open in the spring of 2024.
 The six-story building will have 136 assisted living and memory care units with 63 underground parking spaces.
-This good quality project will have about 148,000SF and include amenities such as pub/sports lounge, cinema, bistro, rotunda, and private dining room.
+This good quality project will have about 148,000/SF and include amenities such as pub/sports lounge, cinema, bistro, rotunda, and private dining room.

-• Empress Senior Living a good quality, 3-story, 77-unit senior complex including independent living, assisted living, and memory care units.
-This project is also located in the Laurelhurst neighborhood with amenities that include restaurant style dining, roof top deck, artist studio, garden terrace and coffee bistro.
+• Aegis Living Ballard a good quality, 5-story, memory care and assisted living senior housing complex with below grade parking.
+This project is located on NW Market St in Ballard with amenities that include restaurant style dining, roof top deck, theatre, music room, and lounge.